Optimal policies for Bayesian olfactory search in turbulent flows: Problem description

 where $a$ is a characteristic lengthscale of the searcher.
 We then imagine that the animal, which is constrained to the plane of the source, treats the number of detections per timestep as a Poisson variable with rate $h$.

-In this work, the agent will search in a toy environment where the detection statistics are fully captured by this diffusive model.
+In this work, the agent will search in a toy environment wherein the detections are generated artificially, drawn from the distribution specified by the diffusive model.
+(Understanding the robustness of policies trained using the present model when applied to more realistic environments remains one open important problem that goes well beyond the scope of this paper.)
 But of course, the model is a simplification of the turbulence physics; see, for example, \cite{celani2014} for a more sophisticated treatment.
 In reality, the dynamics of the odor molecules will be neither purely diffusive nor purely ballistic, and moreover detection events will have a nonzero spatiotemporal correlation.
-On the other hand, the present diffusive model has seen significant use in past work \cite{infotaxis,loisy2021} and in any case leads to a good benchmark search problem which is far from trivial to solve.
-Understanding the robustness of policies trained using the present model when applied to more realistic environments remains one open important problem that goes well beyond the scope of this paper.
+On the other hand, the present diffusive model has seen significant use in past work (e.g.\ \cite{infotaxis,masson2009,loisy2021}) and in any case leads to a good benchmark search problem which is far from trivial to solve.
+Above all, the model captures the key phenomenological features that make the problem difficult and interesting \cite{celani2014}: detections are \emph{stochastic} (with some space-dependent probability) and \emph{rare} enough that fine-grained information about the local concentration field is not very useful.
+As long as correlations are neglected, differences between the toy model and real data will be quantitative rather than qualitative.

 After one introduces a grid-spacing $\Delta x$, the model can be parametrized by three nondimensional quantities: the nondimensional emission rate $\bar S \equiv a S \Delta t/ \Delta x$, the nondimensional mean wind $V\Delta x/D$, and the nondimensional coherence time $V^2 \tau/D$.
 The values we use for these quantities are shown in Table~\ref{table:parameters}.